Jorsek/easyDITA-Knowledge-Portal/README.md

-# easy WordPress Docs
+# easyDITA Knowledge Portal

 This documentation theme was developed by Jorsek LLC for use with WordPress sites that contain content published from [easyDITA](http://www.easydita.com).
 It is best used for displaying documentation that includes User Guides, Tutorials, and FAQs.

-Our example site is located at [documentation.easydita.com](http://documentation.easydita.com).
+Our example site is located at documentation.easydita.com.

 ### Installation